GazorHuman/GShow/README.md

 # GShow

-A comprehensive Minecraft plugin that allows players to **share their inventory, ender chest, money, item-in-hand, and ping** information in chat with interactive **hover and click** functionality.
+A comprehensive Minecraft plugin that allows players to **share their inventory, ender chest, money, item-in-hand, and ping** information in chat with interactive **hover and click** functionality without installing any dependencies.

 ---

 ## ✨ Features

+- **Without Any Dependencies**
+  This plugin works even without installing any dependencies at all, except the money module

 - **Interactive Chat Display**
   Players can type `[inv]`, `[enderchest]`, `[money]`, `[item]`, or `[ping]` in chat to share their data.